 Materialise uses EBITDA and Adjusted EBITDA as supplemental financial measures of its financial performance.
 EBITDA is calculated as net profit plus income taxes, financial expenses (less financial income), shares of loss in a joint venture and depreciation and amortization.
 Adjusted EBITDA is determined by adding non-cash stock-based compensation expenses and acquisition-related expenses of business combinations to EBITDA.
 Management believes these non-IFRS measures to be important measures as they exclude the effects of items which primarily reflect the impact of long-term investment and financing decisions, rather than the performance of the company’s day-to-day operations.
 As compared to net profit, these measures are limited in that they do not reflect the periodic costs of certain capitalized tangible and intangible assets used in generating revenues in the company’s business, or the charges associated with impairments.
 Management evaluates such items through other financial measures such as capital expenditures and cash flow provided by operating activities.
 The company believes that these measurements are useful to measure a company’s ability to grow or as a valuation measurement.
 The company’s calculation of EBITDA and Adjusted EBITDA may not be comparable to similarly titled measures reported by other companies.
 EBITDA and Adjusted EBITDA should not be considered as alternatives to net profit or any other performance measure derived in accordance with IFRS.
 The company’s presentation of EBITDA and Adjusted EBITDA should not be construed to imply that its future results will be unaffected by unusual or non-recurring items.

-This press release contains translations of certain euro amounts into U.S. dollars at specified rates solely for the convenience of readers.
-Unless otherwise noted, all translations from euros to U.S. dollars in this press release were made at a rate of EUR 1.00 to USD 1.2321, the reference rate of the European Central Bank on March 31, 2018.
+This document contains translations of certain euro amounts into U.S. dollars at specified rates solely for the convenience of readers.
+Unless otherwise noted, all translations from euros to U.S. dollars in this document were made at a rate of EUR 1.00 to USD 1.1235, the reference rate of the European Central Bank on March 29, 2019.

 Conference Call and Webcast

-Materialise will hold a conference call and simultaneous webcast to discuss its financial results for the first quarter of 2018 on the same day, Friday, May 4, 2018, at 8:30 a.m.
+Materialise will hold a conference call and simultaneous webcast to discuss its financial results for the first quarter of 2019 on Tuesday, April 30, 2019, at 8:30 a.m.
 ET/2:30 p.m.
 CET.
 Company participants on the call will include Wilfried Vancraen, Founder and Chief Executive Officer; Peter Leys, Executive Chairman; and Johan Albrecht, Chief Financial Officer.
 A question-and-answer session will follow management’s remarks.